precice/tutorials/flow-over-heated-plate-nearest-projection/README.md

 ./run.sh
 ```

 You can also run OpenFOAM in parallel by `./run.sh -parallel`.
-If you are using OpenFOAM v1712 / 5.x or older have a look in the `fluid-openfoam/system/controlDict` file and set the appropriate solver name.

 ## Changes in the Simulation Setup